glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 - 2D only.

+- free surface on top.

+- velocity boundary conditions:

+   Bottom: tangential or no slip ?

-- free surface and prescribed velocity boundary conditions on bottom and vertical sides (or tangential or open or a mix of both)? (open boundary conditions as defined in this [paper](https://www.researchgate.net/publication/258723103_Using_open_sidewalls_for_modelling_self-consistent_lithosphere_subduction_dynamics/fulltext/57aaf64408ae0932c970c1cd/Using-open-sidewalls-for-modelling-self-consistent-lithosphere-subduction-dynamics.pdf))
+   vertical sides: open boundary conditions as defined in this [paper](https://www.researchgate.net/publication/258723103_Using_open_sidewalls_for_modelling_self-consistent_lithosphere_subduction_dynamics/fulltext/57aaf64408ae0932c970c1cd/Using-open-sidewalls-for-modelling-self-consistent-lithosphere-subduction-dynamics.pdf))

 - incompressible or compressible ?